ryanzietlow/Logistical-Regression-Walking-or-Jumping-App/README.md

-# Logistical-Regression-Walking-or-Jumping-App

-Here's a detailed GitHub README for your project:

----

 # Logistical Regression Walking or Jumping App

 This project aims to create a desktop application that can distinguish between the actions of walking and jumping using accelerometer data.
 The application takes data from CSV files, processes it, and outputs a new CSV file labeling each action as either walking or jumping.